 Our online master's in environmental engineering is the best in the nation, according to Best College Reviews.Learn more

 Prerequisites for admission to the MENE degree include an undergraduate degree in civil or environmental engineering from an accredited institution or its equivalent with an overall GPA of 3.0.
 The Graduate Record Exam (GRE) is automatically waived for applicants who have an engineering degree from a US institution.
 The TOEFL or IELTS scores (no more than two years old) are required for international applicants unless they have completed one year of full-time study at a U.S. university.
+Enrollment in Engineering Online courses is contingent upon establishing and maintaining proper testing and proctoring mechanisms for each course.
 You must apply for admissions to the MENE program online.
 When completing the online application, please be sure to select the “Distance Track” version of the degree.

 - Completion of 30 credit hours of graduate level courses at the 400, 500 or 700 level with an overall grade point average of 3.0.
 At least 24 hours must be at the 500 level or above and 400 level courses must be outside of civil engineering.

 - Students are assigned an academic advisor and must work with this advisor to develop an individual Plan of Graduate Work.